Control of Purchases

 - The PCard was used to pay for an unallowable service

-- A purchase was made for more than $10K for goods or $5K for services without prior authorization from Purchasing
+- A purchase was made for more than $10K for goods/services without prior authorization from Purchasing

 - It appears that an individual other than the Cardholder used the PCard